JustasB/LFPsimpy/README.md

 `Init & Run` will show the LFP value of the first inserted electrode

 # Issues
+While NEURON allows running simulations past the `tstop` value, this library does not support this usage pattern.
+If `h.t` exceeds `h.tstop` a warning is shown and the LFP signal is not computed.

 If you encounter an issue, first make sure it's not due to NEURON itself.
 If it is, please contact the [NEURON team](https://www.neuron.yale.edu/phpBB/).
 If the issue is with this library, please create an [issue on Github](https://github.com/JustasB/LFPsimpy/issues).

 # Contributing